 This entire problem can be avoided if your customer's are using the secure Vcheck form to submit the payment and you are using our exclusive Electronic Signature Capture.
 The checks you print will contain the customer's signature!
 See the Signature Capture page for complete details.

-However, if you print checks you received by phone or fax, a block of text approved by the American Banking Association will appear instead of the signature.
+However, if you print checks you received by phone or fax, a block of text approved by the American Bankers Association will appear instead of the signature.
 Your bank may say they can't accept such a check.
 Again, this is because they simply are not familiar with "Demand Drafts" or "One-Time Paper Drafts".
 In essence, every US bank must accept properly authorized demand drafts.
 Feel free to present the following to your bank:

 Check demand drafts, or "drafting" funds from a second party's checking account, have been a method of payment for more than 15 years, usually in collections.
 Check drafting is a legal method of payment as provided in the Uniform Commercial Code, Federal Trade Commission Title 16, and Code of Federal Regulations.
 Of course, authorization from the checking account holder to generate a check draft is mandatory, and verbal or written agreement is accepted.